franckverrot/tweetnacl/README.md

 TweetNaCl is a C-extension for Ruby built on top of the official TweetNacl distribution.
 It exposes the basic functions using Ruby objects.

+For a detailed explanation of TweetNaCl, [here's the research paper associated with it][paper]

 # INSTALL

     gem install tweetnacl